Gaza: there is nowhere safe for people to go

 The best way to help people affected in Israel and the Occupied Palestinian Territory by donating to our emergency appeal.

-The Palestine Red Crescent Society, and Magen David Adom in Israel, are rooted in the community and have been working to support everyone affected by the Israel-Gaza conflict since the violence escalated a week ago, and for many years before that.
+The Palestine Red Crescent Society, and Magen David Adom in Israel, are rooted in the community and have been working to support everyone affected by the Israel-Gaza conflict since the violence escalated since October, and for many years before that.

 Map of Israel and the Gaza Strip